-When the PCF gets the knowledge that one or more SDFs have been deactivated, the PCF shall inform the AF accordingly if the AF has previously subscribed as described in subclauses 4.2.2.7 and 4.2.3.7.
+When the PCF gets the knowledge that one or more SDFs have been deactivated, the PCF shall inform the NF service consumer accordingly if the NF service consumer has previously subscribed as described in subclauses 4.2.2.7 and 4.2.3.7.

-When not all the service data flows within the AF application session context are affected, the PCF shall notify the AF by including the "EventsNotification" data type in the body of the HTTP POST request as described in subclause 4.2.5.2.
+When not all the service data flows within the AF application session context are affected, the PCF shall notify the NF service consumer by including the "EventsNotification" data type in the body of the HTTP POST request as described in subclause 4.2.5.2.

 The PCF shall include within the "evNotifs" attribute an event of "AfEventNotification" data type indicating the matched event "FAILED_RESOURCES_ALLOCATION" in the "event" attribute and the deactivated service data flows (if not all the flows are affected) encoded in the "flows" attribute.